 Obesity is not due to Poor Self-Discipline.

-I do not know how many times during my years in the military have I heard and officer and enlisted Soldier refer someone overweight as weak.
+I do not know how many times during my years in the military have I heard an officer and enlisted Soldier refer to someone overweight as weak.
 It is more than just willpower and a decision to be thin.
 It is 100% false that weight gain/loss is all about a lack of self-discipline.
 A fat person cannot just make the decision to will themselves thin.
 Obese people are not just weak and lazy.
-In fact, it probably takes more effort for them to maintain their diet than someone that is of a normal weight.
+In fact, it probably takes more effort for them to maintain their diet than someone that is of normal weight.

-Obesity is a disorder much more complex than a single decision eat or not eat or exercise and not exercise.
+Obesity is a disorder much more complex than a single decision eats or not eat or exercise and not exercise.
 It involves many contributing causes in an environment that we do not fully understand.
 Just like with nature versus nurture, some of the influences that cause obesity are genetic and others are learned.
-Our understanding of the human metabolismol, genetics, and physiology is evolving on nearly a daily basis.
+Our understanding of human metabolism, genetics, and physiology is evolving on nearly a daily basis.
 We have a good understanding of our bodies and how we become fat but to state that obesity is due to a single controllable decision is a vast understatement.

 It is not easy to overcome the urge to eat.
-Our bodies have set up these urges and cravings to ensure that human kind continues.
+Our bodies have set up these urges and cravings to ensure that humankind continues.
 The urge to eat when one is starving is one that is nearly irresistible.
 Trying to eat less and exert control by consciously eating less in the face of a starvation signal is difficult.
-It is a survival based signal and these are nearly impossible to ignore.
+It is a survival-based signal and these are nearly impossible to ignore.

 Ok, now that I got the bleak and dark discussion out of the way, we can discuss the bottom line.
 It is true that eating and exercise are behavior.
 We chose to eater do them to not to do them.
-We just need to chose to do them less and more often, respectively, to control our weight.
+We just need to choose to do them less and more often, respectively, to control our weight.
 It is not as simple as making a choice, but you can choose today to do better.
 Instead of using your genetics as a crutch, learn to fight the urge to eat and gain weight.
 Instead of vilifying the individual for making poor choices, empower and help them to make good ones.

 Willpower and self-disciple are like muscles.
 If you do not exercise them, they will atrophy.
-With your willpower depleted, you will be more likely to give into cravings and avoid exercise.
+With your willpower depleted, you will be more likely to give in to cravings and avoid exercise.
 I recommend the following tips to avoid falling into those discipline road bumps.

 Recommended Tips to Avoid Discipline Road Bumps:

 - Write it down.
 I keep a journal and put a lot of my thoughts online.
 This allows me to review my successes and less successful choices.
 The key to success in dieting, exercise, and weight maintenance is self-awareness.
-With slef awareness, you can then avoid things I did identify as road bumps and without it, you are driving blind.
+With self-awareness, you can then avoid things I did identify as road bumps and without it, you are driving blind.

 - Portion Control.
-Do not eat front the feed bag.
-Measure out a serving and limit yourself to that size of portion.
+Do not eat in front of the feed bag.
+Measure out a serving and limit yourself to that size of the portion.
 This does require you to know a portion size, but once you look them up a couple of times, you will remember them even when you are out to eat.

 - Eat on a regular schedule.
 Do nto wait until you are starving hungry to eat.
 Plan meals and regular snacks around set times and do not violate the schedule.
 It only takes 4-6 weeks for a new change to become a routine.
-When you skip or delay the snack, cravings will kick in and you will wander for next candy bowl to grab another less healthy choice.
+When you skip or delay the snack, cravings will kick in and you will wander for the next candy bowl to grab another less healthy choice.

 - Control you stress and relax.
-You must have down time.
+You must have downtime.
 If you do not have some white space in your day, cortisol will take over and you will balloon up.
-Take 5-10 minutes everyday and do nothing.
+Take 5-10 minutes every day and do nothing.
 Breath!
 Relax.